Hecke orbits on Shimura varieties of Hodge type: Proof of the main theorem and some variants

+By \cite[Theorem C]{KretShin}, which states that under our assumptions a $\gafp$-stable subvariety $Z \subseteq \cb$ intersects each connected component of $\cb$ non-trivially, it suffices to show that $Z$ is equidimensional of the same dimension as $\cb$.

-We will also assume that $b$ is non-basic, because if $b$ is basic then $C$ is a finite set and the first part of the theorem is automatically true.
-Proposition 2.4.5 of \cite{KimCentralLeaves} tells us that there is a central leaf $C' \subseteq \shgb$ such that the universal $p$-divisible group over $C'$ is completely slope divisible.
-Since $C$ and $C'$ share a $G(\afp)$-equivariant finite \'etale cover, it suffices to prove the theorem for $C'$ and therefore we will assume without loss of generality that the universal $p$-divisible group over $C$ is completely slope divisible.
+It follows from \cite[Proposition 2.4.5]{KimCentralLeaves} that there is a central leaf $\cbp \subseteq \shgb$ such that the universal $p$-divisible group over $\cb$ is completely slope divisible.
+Since $\cbp$ and $\cb$ share a $\gafp$-equivariant finite \'etale cover, it suffices to prove this equidimensionality for $\cbp$ and therefore we will assume without loss of generality that the universal $p$-divisible group over $\cb$ is completely slope divisible.